DimitarGrozev5/trainer-frontend/README.md

 - `id`, `active` - properties needed for the Redux store
 - `name`, `shortDesc`, `longDesc` - properties that describe the training program
-- `InitComponent` - component used to gather data for initializing the training program
+- `InitComponent` - React Component used to gather data for initializing the training program
+- `getInitData` - method that takes _init data_ and returns the initial program state, that will be send to the backend and the Redux store
+- `getNextState` - method that recieves the current program state and the current training session achivement, and outputs the next state.
+It can also receive options to force progress and to wheter to schedule the next session, relative to today or relative to the previous state date.
+The options are for instance used when calculating a session schedule in the `scheduleCache` Middleware.
+- `getDescFromState` - method, that returns a text description for a training session, when givven a state
+- `SessionComponent` - React Component, that guides the user through the selected training session, by providing useful widgets, like set trackers, timers, etc.